 Students may qualify to waive any or all of the bridging courses.
 In general, course may be waived if the student has completed comparable course work at the undergraduate or master’s levels.
 Waivers are evaluated by the Head of the Department of Accounting at the time of admission.

-For further details on the AMP, refer to Accelerated Master’s Program in the Academic Policies and Regulations ection of the AUS Undergraduate Catalog.
-For the list of MSA courses available to AMP students, consult the Course Descriptions section of this catalog.
+For further details on the AMP, refer to Accelerated Master’s Program in the Academic Policies and Regulations section of the AUS Catalog.
+For the list of MSA courses available to AMP students, consult the Course Descriptions section of the AUS Graduate Catalog.
 Course prerequisites and background requirements must be met.

 Course Timings